gujianliang/test2/API Reference .md

  ##  App developer implementation when DApp calls transaction function
+ >  delegate function that must be implemented to support the DApp environment
  >  @param clauses : clause list
  >  @param gas :  Set maximum gas allowed for call
  >  @param signer :   Enforces the specified address to sign the certificate